IAMconsortium/nomenclature/doc/source/user_guide/codelist.rst

   :meth:`aggregate_region() <pyam.IamDataFrame.aggregate_region>` will
   be passed to that method.
 Examples include *method* and *weight*.

+* The *weight* attribute specifies a second variable to be used as a weight for computing the aggregation as a weighted average.
+The variable given in the *weight* attribute **must** have its own entry in the variable list, otherwise an error will be raised.

 * It is possible to rename the variable returned by the region processing using a *region-aggregation* attribute, which must have a mapping of the target variable to arguments of :meth:`aggregate_region() <pyam.IamDataFrame.aggregate_region>`.